MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 # Best practices for securing the custom extension extensibility to Azure Logic Apps

 This article describes the best practices for securing the Microsoft Entra ID Governance custom extension extensibility to Azure Logic Apps.
-The guidance is specific to [Entitlement Management](../id-governance/entitlement-management-logic-apps-integration.md) and [Lifecycle Workflows](../id-governance/lifecycle-workflow-extensibility.md) and complementary to the [general security guidance](/azure/logic-apps/logic-apps-securing-a-logic-app?tabs=azure-portal) published for Azure Logic Apps.
+The guidance is specific to [entitlement management](../id-governance/entitlement-management-logic-apps-integration.md), [Lifecycle Workflows](../id-governance/lifecycle-workflow-extensibility.md), and complementary to the [general security guidance](/azure/logic-apps/logic-apps-securing-a-logic-app?tabs=azure-portal) published for Azure Logic Apps.

 The best practices described in this article include:

--	Secure administrative access to the subscription
+-	Securing administrative access to the subscription
--	Disable shared access signature (SAS)
+-	Disabling shared access signature (SAS)
--	Use managed identities for authentication
+-	Using managed identities for authentication
--	Authorize with least privileged permissions
+-	Authorizing with least privileged permissions
--	Ensure Proof-of-Possession (PoP) usage
+-	Ensuring Proof-of-Possession (PoP) usage

 ## Secure administrative access to the subscription